Fixing Tree-Shaking Failures with Webpack 5

 npx webpack --mode=production --stats=verbose --json=stats-raw.json

-2. Parse the output to isolate modules bypassing the analyzer:
+Parse the output to find modules that blocked the analyser:

 grep -r '__esModule' dist/